-Our doctors have a combined 48 years of working exclusively with exotic animals.
-All three are members of the Association of Avian Veterinarians, Association of Reptilian and Amphibian Veterinarians, Association of Exotic Mammal Veterinarians, American Veterinary Medical Association, and Georgia Veterinary Medical Association.
+Our doctors work exclusively with exotic animals, and are members of the Association of Avian Veterinarians, Association of Reptilian and Amphibian Veterinarians, Association of Exotic Mammal Veterinarians, American Veterinary Medical Association, and Georgia Veterinary Medical Association.

 Dr. Holly Burchfield graduated from Clemson University in 2011.
 She attended the University of Georgia College of Veterinary Medicine, where she graduated with an emphasis in Zoological Medicine in 2015.
 Dr. Burchfield has a special interest in wildlife and serves as the Director of Veterinary Medicine at the Atlanta Wild Animal Rescue Effort (AWARE).
-She lives in Kirkwood with a full house of a tortoise, a bearded dragon, two ridiculous cats and one old hound dog.
+She lives with her husband in Decatur with a full house of a tortoise, a bearded dragon, two cats and one old hound dog.

 Dr. Kelsey Paras graduated from University of Delaware in 2009 with a BS in entomology and wildlife conservation, Oklahoma State University in 2011 with an MS in entomology and plant pathology, and The Ohio State University in 2015 with her DVM.
 She is currently completing a PhD in infectious diseases with a focus on parasitology at the University of Georgia.
 She currently lives in Decatur with her dog, Stella, and Cat, Loki.